 - Make sure that you pass a string, not a numeric value.
 So even if your UID is a number, pass

-It uniquely identifies a user of the Plugin.
+It uniquely identifies a user of the application.
 When we say “uniquely”, we mean that:

 - It will be counted as a unique user for monthly billing purposes.